Akkatecture/Documentation/content/docs/walkthrough/your_first_commands.md

     }
 }
 ```
+Be sure to also model the corresponding `TransactionId` for the `Transaction` entity.

 > Typically when designing a business domain, one would start with the events first.
 Instead of modelling how external players interact with the system, one should start with designing how the system interacts with itself through a process called [event storming](https://en.wikipedia.org/wiki/Event_storming).